Hibiscus sabdariffa | Florida Cranberry Hibiscus (not to be confused with Cranberry Hibiscus –Hibiscus acetosella)

 Sow seeds in spring after the last frost in a warm, sunny location.
 Or start seeds indoors and transplant outdoors after the weather warms up.
 Keep soil moist.

 Rosella hemp, which is extracted from the stems, is a strong fiber that is used for making sacks, twine and cords.
-However, it’s main use is as a culinary ingredient, a natural food dye, and as a medicinal herb, specifically for heart health, which when consumed regularly has been known to lower blood pressure over 10%.
+However, it’s main use is as a culinary ingredient, a natural food dye, and as an herb, specifically for heart health, which when consumed regularly has been known to lower blood pressure over 10%.
 It’s a good source of calcium, niacin, riboflavin, iron, antioxidants and vitamin C. It has been used to treat colds, hypertension, poor circulation, and even hangovers.
 Roselle is used raw, dried or juiced.
 The concentrated juice is deep crimson and can be used as a natural food coloring for icing, dough or cake batter.
 The fruit’s tart flavor usually requires a sweetener of some kind, and is successfully used similar to cranberries in recipes for jam, jellies, chutney and wine.
 Dried Roselle is commonly steeped for hibiscus tea or agua fresca, too.Sow seeds in spring/summer after last frost in a warm, sunny location.
 Or start seeds indoors and transplant when weather warms.
 Keep soil moist.

 Sun exposure: Full sun